 Everyone wants to either be along the water or in very close proximity to the beach.
 As a result, rental rates at sound side homes are some of the lowest you’ll find on the Outer Banks.

 Kill Devil Hills has many different sound side homes, as does Kitty Hawk and Nags Head.

 Tip #2 – Camping is a Great Option

-So you may or may not be crazy about the idea of living in a tent for three to six consecutive days in a row, but we can assure you it’s not that bad!
+So you may or may not be crazy about living in a tent for three to six consecutive days in a row, but we can assure you it’s not that bad!

 Many of the campgrounds on the Outer Banks have bathhouses and electric hookups.
-Also, there’s pretty much always at least a light breeze (why do you think the Wright brothers choose Kitty Hawk!) and just a small fan in your tent can go a long way.
+Also, there’s always at least a light breeze (why do you think the Wright brothers choose Kitty Hawk!), and a small fan in your tent can go a long way.

-It doesn’t rain very often in the summertime either, so that’s a plus.
+It doesn’t rain very often in the summer, so that’s a plus.

 If you need some further convincing on why camping on the Outer Banks is a terrific, cost-saving option, check out this post.

 If you can, we recommend that you book your vacation during the offseason.

 The peak season for the Outer Banks is the summertime, and anything outside of June, July, and August is considered the offseason.